Many lyricists and musicians can now work Worldwide by using the Internet to compose, record and

 It's best to decide on songwriter splits and get them in writing early in the creative process or as soon as you've finished a song and certainly before it becomes commercially available.

-Negotiations may get messy the longer you wait and it's also easier to negotiate a Split Sheet before the song starts generating royalties or as exploitational opportunities arise.
+Negotiations may get messy the longer you wait and it's also easier to negotiate a Split Sheet before the song starts generating royalties or as exploitational (Sync) opportunities arise.

 HOW TO CREATE A SPLIT SHEETA basic Split Sheet should include :